 Sleight of Hand — The second best cantrip in the deck, but the best one while mid-combo as you get to view both options unlike Opt and Serum Visions is a purely random card.
 I will cast Sleight of Hand on turn one if I do not have Serum Visions over Opt, while you do have the overall card quality comparison, it's better to hold up Opt on turn two as it looks like you're representing Remand.

-Opt — The weakest draw spell in the deck, it's greatest strength is its instant speed due to Remand (as well as permanent hate answers too!
+Opt — The weakest draw spell in the deck, it's greatest strength is its instant speed due to Remand, Spell Pierce, or Flusterstorm (as well as permanent hate answers too!
 Abrade, Lightning Bolt, etc.).
 On the second turn being able to hold open interaction and if they don't do anything meaningful, advance your game-plan is certainly desirable.
 This is usually the first draw spell sided out.
 If this is the case, you may be wondering, "well, why are you playing four then?" the answer is velocity.
 I want to execute a linear plan, having more cards that dig into what my hand needs will make this happen more smoothly.
 Extra cantrips also make keeping one land hands easier in a deck with seventeen lands.

 Engine & Win Conditions